godotengine/godot-website/collections/_article/meet-us-fosdem-2017-and-godotcon.md

 ---
 title: "Meet us at FOSDEM 2017 and GodotCon"
-excerpt: "The Godot Engine community is officially attending the FOSDEM 2017 in Brussels, Belgium on Feb 4-5, and also organises its own \"GodotCon\" event in Brussels the next two days (Feb 6-7).
+excerpt: "The Godot Engine community is officially attending the FOSDEM 2017 in Brussels, Belgium on Feb 4-5, and also organizes its own \"GodotCon\" event in Brussels the next two days (Feb 6-7).
 All interested Godot users and contributors are invited to join us for a great real life meeting!"
 categories: ["events"]
 author: Rémi Verschelde
 image: /storage/app/uploads/public/587/f64/a8a/587f64a8af8ef032891376.png